 It is important that you find an attorney that shares your values and approach, one who feels like you can work well with.
 If you decide that the attorney is just not a good fit, feel free to ask us if we might recommend a different attorney in our office.

 First we will want to hear about what is going on, what your concerns are, and what your goals are.
-We need to understand your specific situation so we can start to give you information about our services, your options and potential outcomes.
+We need to understand your specific situation so we can start to give you information about our family law services, your options and potential outcomes.

 Naturally you do not know what is important and what is less important.
 You don’t need to feel, though, that you have to tell us everything in one breath; we will ask questions to help steer the conversation to the information we particularly need to know.